Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Configurators/Create or Convert to a Configurator.md

 # Create or Convert to a Configurator

-Configurators provide customers with a set of predefined options for their sales orders.
-Users can select specific items and quantities from a category, which generates sales order items.
-The configurator also determines the necessary Bill of Materials (BOM) for producing the selected product.
+Configurators provide customers with predefined options for their sales orders.
+Users can select items and quantities from a category, which generates corresponding sales order items.
+The configurator also determines the necessary Bill of Materials (BOM) to produce the selected product.
 ## Create a New Configurator

 Follow these steps to create a configurator: